 You might not know: In 2004-5, Agarwal led a successful campaign in India to secure equal rights for Hindu men and women to own and inherit property, including land, in the Hindu Succession (Amendment) Act.

-First female Prime Minister of Norway and chair of the World Commission on Environment and Development, whose 1987 Brundtland Report led to international action on sustainable development, including Agenda 21.
+First female Prime Minister of Norway and chair of the World Commission on Environment and Development.
+Brundtland's definition of sustainable development, "meeting the needs of the present generation without compromising the ability of future generations to meet their own needs" was adopted by the UN, and the 1987 Brundtland Report led to international action on sustainable development.

 You might not know: Brundtland was one of the main targets of the massacre on Utøya island in 2011, but had left the island shortly before Anders Behring Breivik arrived.

 5. Wangari Maathai (d 2011)

 It’s the little things citizens do.
 That’s what will make the difference.
 My little thing is planting trees.

 Kenyan activist and politician, renowned for using community-based tree planting to reduce poverty and conserve the environment, and for being the founder of the Green Belt Movement.

 You might not know: When Maathai won the Nobel Peace Prize in 2004, she was the first African woman and the first environmentalist to do so.
 The Green Belt Movement has now planted more than 51 million trees across Kenya.

 6. Erin Brockovich

 When women get together, they’re a pretty tough force to push back.